Xomega-Net/Xomega.Docs/docs/generators/services/web-api.md

 ## Generator outputs

-This generator creates C# classes for ASP.NET controllers that wrap the business services, and places them under the specified path for the server-side project, which is usually a separate project for hosting REST services.
+This generator creates C# classes for ASP.NET controllers that wrap the business services and places them under the specified path for the server-side project, which is usually a separate project for hosting REST services.

 ## Configuration

-The following sections describe configuration parameters used by the generator.
+The following sections describe the configuration parameters used by the generator.

 ### Generator parameters